Have you ever seen a blue shrimp before?

 The best way to acclimate them is to use the drip method.
-You should place your shrimp in a bucket and slowly drip water from your aquarium into the bucket.
-Once the shrimp is submerged you should check the water parameters in the bucket to make sure they match those in your tank.
+You should place them in a bucket and slowly drip water from your aquarium into the bucket.
+Once they are submerged you should check the water parameters in the bucket to make sure they match those in your tank.
 Then monitor the shrimp for any adverse reactions.

-Once you have successfully acclimated your shrimp to your tank water the biggest challenge is copper and zinc poisoning.
+Once you have successfully acclimated them to your tank water the biggest challenge is copper and zinc poisoning.
 These metals can be found in fertilizers and in medications you give to your fish.

-Even small amounts of these metals can be fatal, so all fertilizers that you use should be completely free of them.
+Even small amounts of these metals can be fatal for Blue Velvet Shrimp, so all fertilizers that you use should be completely free of them.

 If you need to medicate one of your fish and a metal-free option is not available you should remove all shrimp and invertebrates from the tank until the medication is finished.

-A helpful care rule is that your shrimp’s brilliant blue color will turn pale and dull when the water quality in your tank is subpar.
+A helpful care rule is that their blue color will turn pale and dull when the water quality in your tank is subpar.

 This Cherry Shrimp color morph does not naturally exist in the wild.